avapolzin/spike/docs/_build/html/_sources/faq.rst.txt

 2. **Roman hasn't launched yet; how do I access data to play with spike.psf.roman?**

-There are a lot of different groups dedicated to simulating data for the Roman Space Telescope. `Troxel et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.2801T/abstract>`_ has some nice examples of single detector data and you can generate your own Roman imaging with `STIPS <https://github.com/spacetelescope/STScI-STIPS>`_ (`STIPS Development Team 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv241111978S/abstract>`_) The pipeline is very similar to JWST's, with the notable exception that the image from each of the detectors is stored in its own file, so ``spike.psf.roman`` is, at its core, a modified version of ``spike.psf.jwst``.
+There are a lot of different groups dedicated to simulating data for the Roman Space Telescope. `Troxel et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.2801T/abstract>`_ has some nice examples of single detector data and you can generate your own Roman imaging with `STIPS <https://github.com/spacetelescope/STScI-STIPS>`_ (`STIPS Development Team 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv241111978S/abstract>`_) The pipeline is very similar to JWST's, with the image from each of the detectors is stored in its own file, so ``spike.psf.roman`` is, at its core, a modified version of ``spike.psf.jwst``.

 spike